Ryo-N7/Ryo-N7.github.io/_posts/2019-11-21-visualize-EPL-part-1.md

 In recent games I also started taking notes during the match and then posting an edited version under the report viz.
 Basically, a rough bullet-point summary of what I saw, some random thoughts, and trying to find patterns among my match notes.
-Here’s an example from the Liverpool
+Here’s an example from the Liverpool vs. City game:
-- City game:

 <img src="../assets/2019-11-21-visualize-EPL-part-1_files/lfc-city-notes.PNG" style="display: block; margin: auto;" align ="middle" width = "600" />